New Terminology for Select Academic Actions

 Students who maintain a minimum of 12 credits earned and a term GPA of at least 2.0 each semester are considered in good academic standing.
 In the rare circumstance that a student is given permission prior to the start of the semester to be enrolled in less than 12 credits, that student must complete 100% of the enrolled credits with a term GPA of at least 2.0 to remain in good standing.

 Reviewing Academic Standing

 Each academic advising office reviews student records at the end of fall and spring semesters to monitor academic standing.
-Based on this review, students may be placed on academic probation or academically dismissed.
+Based on this review, students may be placed on academic probation, academically suspended, or academically dismissed.

 Satisfactory Academic Progress

 Satisfactory Academic Progress (SAP) refers to minimal standards for grades and cumulative credits required to receive financial aid.
 The SAP policy is available at https://finaid.jhu.edu/undergraduate-aid/apply-for-aid/undergraduate-sap/.